 How else can I support APRIS?

-By making a pledge of financial support to WVIK, your dollars help make WVIK and APRIS programming possible.
-Call us at (309) 794-7500 or make your pledge online.
+When you make a contribution of financial support to WVIK, your dollars help make WVIK and APRIS programming possible.
+Call us at (309) 794-7507 or make your pledge online.